Wyndham-Forest-HOA/Wyndham-Forest-HOA/initiatives/Neighborhood WhatsApp Groups.md

 membership in the groups will be limited to

 1. Permanent residents of the subdivision
-2. Current board of directors
+2. Current board of directors, officers, and management company, if they'd like to join
 3. At least 1 member of the social media committee

 Each group will have at least one resident designated as the group admin.
 The admin will have the following responsibilities: